 How many lawsuits have been filed?

-Approximately 8,000 lawsuits await trial in state and federal courts.
+More than 18,000 lawsuits await trial in state and federal courts.
 These are consolidated in the multidistrict litigation (MDL) In re: RoundUp Products Liability.

 Have there been any verdicts or settlements?

 Yes.
 The first Roundup lawsuit that went to trial resulted in a $289 million verdict.
+The second and third Roundup trials produced $80 million and $2 billion verdicts.
+However, upon review, judges substantially reduced each of the initial awards.

 How has Monsanto responded to litigation?
 Are they going to add a warning to Roundup labels now?

 If we ever see a cancer warning on Roundup labels, it will most likely be because the company was forced to add one.
 California recently attempted to require that cancer warnings be published on Roundup bottles, but was promptly sued by Monsanto.
 Earlier this year, a federal judge blocked the state from requiring the warning label.
+And EPA said that it will not approve cancer warning labels on Roundup and other glyphosate products.

 Who can file a Roundup lawsuit?